tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 When Base Nodes receive blocks from peers while synchronizing, the usual [block validation](#block-validation-and-propagation) process is followed.

+### Pruning and cut-through
+[Pruning and cut-through]: #Pruning-and-cut-through "Remove already spent outputs from the [utxo]"

+In MimbleWimble, the state can be completely verified using the current [UTXO](utxo) set, the set of excess signatures (contained in the transaction kernels) and the proof-of-work.
+The full block and transaction history is not required.
+This allows base layer nodes to remove old used inputs from the [blockchain] and or the [mempool].
+[Cut-through](cut-through) happens in the [mempool] while pruning happens in the [blockchain] with already confirmed transactions.
+This will remove the inputs and outputs, but will retain the excesses  of each [transaction].

+Pruning is only for the benefit of the local base node as it reduces the local blockchain size.
+A Base node will either run in archive mode or prune mode, if the base node is running in archive mode it should not prune.
+Pruned nodes will not be able to safely handle a sufficiently deep re-org.
+Only Archival nodes can roll back arbitrarily to handle large re-orgs, and so the network cannot run on pruned nodes alone.

+When running in pruning mode, [base node]s have the following responsibilities:

+1. MUST remove all spent outputs in it's current stored [UTXO](utxo) when a new block is received from another [base node].

 [tari coin]: Glossary.md#tari-coin
 [blockchain]: Glossary.md#blockchain